freenas/freenas-docs/userguide/system.rst

 #ifdef freenas
-If this system has a mirrored boot device and one of the boot devices has a "Status" of *OFFLINE*, click the device to replace, then click its "Replace" button to rebuild the boot mirror.
+If this system has a mirrored boot device and one of the boot devices has a :guilabel:`Status` of *OFFLINE*, click the device to replace, then click its :guilabel:`Replace` button to rebuild the boot mirror.
 #endif freenas
 #ifdef truenas
-If one of the boot devices has a "Status" of *OFFLINE*, click the device to replace, select the new replacement device, and click “Replace Disk” to rebuild the boot mirror.
+If one of the boot devices has a :guilabel:`Status` of *OFFLINE*, click the device to replace, select the new replacement device, and click :guilabel:`Replace Disk` to rebuild the boot mirror.
 #endif truenas

 #ifdef freenas